LevelUpMarketers/tta-management-plugin/docs/RecurringBilling.md

 When new payment information is submitted the plugin attempts to retry the failed charge immediately—on success the stored membership level and `subscription_status` return to `active`.

-## Converting Past Transactions

-Existing one‑time transactions can be turned into recurring subscriptions directly from the admin area.
-Under **TTA Settings → API Settings** enter one or more Authorize.Net transaction IDs (one per line) and click **Convert to Subscription**.
-The plugin retrieves the transaction details for each ID, creates an Automated Recurring Billing subscription for the same amount and stores the returned subscription ID in the matching `tta_members` record based on the billing email.
-The member's `subscription_status` is set to `active` and the `membership_level` updated to `basic` or `premium` depending on the charge amount.
-To ensure Authorize.Net associates the correct billing method, the subscription request references the payment profile via the `customerPaymentProfileId` field.
-Transactions for $10 are tagged as **Trying to Adult Standard Membership** while $17 charges become **Trying to Adult Premium Membership** so the subscription is clearly labeled in Authorize.Net.
-The results of each conversion are displayed on the settings page and written to the debug log.
+## Bulk Updating Subscription Amounts

+Administrators can correct the monthly charge for existing subscriptions in bulk.
+Under **TTA Settings → API Settings** enter one or more subscription ID numbers (one per line) and click **Update Subscriptions**.
+For each ID the plugin retrieves the subscription details from Authorize.Net and adjusts the monthly amount when needed:

+* **Trying to Adult Standard Membership** plans are set to $10.
+* **Trying to Adult Premium Membership** plans are set to $17.

+Subscriptions with matching amounts are left unchanged.
+Results of the update are displayed on the settings page.